Dance Summer Dance will be August 20 – September 1, 2023

 We also offer payment plans for families who would like to make camp fit into a monthly budget.
 We can’t offer an early bird discount on payment plans, and have a small administrative fee ($20) for setting up the plan.
 Click here to make payment arrangements.

 While our dance intensives are restricted to students who have achieved a certain level of technical understanding (at least four years of dancing), we do not refuse admission on the basis of body type or professional career potential.
 Students are admitted based upon the recommendation of their teachers on the basis of attitude, work ethic and their ability to handle the material at their given level.
-We for dancers to send us a short video of their dancing so the instructors can make their teaching plans before dancers arrive.

 - Admission is restricted to dance students age 11-18, except by special permission.